choudharyus/Interview-workshop1/lib/whiteboarding.md

 ![3 Parts of the White Board](https://media.git.generalassemb.ly/user/8618/files/9c3e6832-918c-11e8-8f14-7f2f9dcaf640)

 The first part, on the far left, is for your notes.
+The notes section is intentionally smaller than the others.
 Fill in this section as the interviewer is reading off their question.
 Ask follow up questions and record the answers here.